wp-plugins/contact-form-lite/readme.txt

 * Create unlimited number of form
 * AJAX-powered form interface.
 Send forms without re-loading the page
 * Auto-responder ( Fully customizable message and supports html format )
+* Sticky Form ( you can put the sticky form in Top Right, Top Left, Right, Left, Bottom Right, Bottom Left )
 * Form analytics in WordPress
 * Create forms that will match your website identity instantly
 * Custom colors : a color picker is available for every elements in your contact form
 * No coding, the plugin takes care of everything
-* Most Fields Supported ( It supports textbox, textarea, email, department, combobox, checkbox, radio button and file attachment upload )
+* Most Fields Supported ( It supports textbox, textarea, email, department, combobox, date, checkbox, radio button, 5 stars Rating and file attachment upload )
 * Custom field labels
 * Custom input fields : color, border color and much more
 * Custom submit button : background color. text / label